SophieNiu/webdesignfinal/README.md

   - Is age a good indicator of the suicidal rate?

 - [ ] Here is the final three questions that we would like to answer with the vis:
+   1. What’s the relationship between continents and suicidal rate?
+   2. How suicide rates change in different age groups?
+   3. What’s the relationship between gpd per capita and suicidal rate?
+   4. What’s the relationship between gender and suicidal rate?

 ## Meeting Todo
 ### 11/15 (Fri)  meeting:
-- [ ] Select 3 questions from the list to focus on
+- [x] Select 3 questions from the list to focus on
-- [ ] Decide on the potential visual presentations of the tasks/ data
+- [x] Decide on the potential visual presentations of the tasks/ data
-- [ ] Number of visual & interaction
+- [x] Number of visual & interaction
 - [ ] Find & set the texts based on the questions
-- [ ] Decide the layout (responsive?)
+- [x] Decide the layout (responsive?)

 ### After 11/15 meeting:
 - Start developement